AlexSWBL/CNN-CIFAR10-Classification/README.md

 # Two-Layer-Neural-Networks-CIFAR10-Classification

-This project, done for the UC Berkeley course (CS189: Machine Learning), aims to provide an in-depth understanding of the underlying principles of neural networks.
+This project, done for the UC Berkeley course, aims to provide an in-depth understanding of the underlying principles of neural networks.

 # Project decription